eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/simple_python_app.rst

 Writing a simple Python publisher and subscriber application
 ------------------------------------------------------------

-This section details how to create an simple Fast DDS application with a publisher and a subscriber using Python API step by step.
+This section details how to create a simple Fast DDS application with a publisher and a subscriber using Python API step by step.

 .. contents::